Magical Animal Adoption Agency Birthday Party: create your own agency with stuffed animals and activities for the perfect birthday party.

 Everyone used a flower pot to make their own concoction.

-I think there were more magic potions made than anything else.he end.
+I think there were more magic potions made than anything else.

 The glitter was a huge hit -of course.